microsoft/connected-fleet-refarch/docs/GettingStarted.md

 ### Monitor the behaviour of the functions

-You can connect to the Azure functions log streams from the Portal or using  the following command:
+You can connect to the Azure Functions log stream from the portal or by using the following command:

 ```bash
 export tpfunctionapp=$(az functionapp list --query "[].name" --resource-group ${RG_TELEMETRYPLATFORM} --output tsv)